 In general, you can measure your intake by how hungry you are as a good measure of health.
 Your body’s natural hunger and fullness cues have been around long before people started measuring the nutritional value of food in numbers.
-Eating more protein will fill you up more than grains, starches and fruits will because protein take longer for the body to digest and process than simple carbohydrates (found in milk chocolate, for example).
-Balancing out your protein intake with small amounts of complex carbohydrates (especially fiber) is great for digestion, which is in turn helpful for effective weight loss.
+Increased protein consumption will fill you up more than grains, starches, and fruits because protein takes longer for the body to digest than simple carbohydrates.
+Balancing out your protein intake with small amounts of complex carbohydrates (especially fiber) is great for digestion, which in turn is helpful for effective weight loss.

 If you really need a numeric estimate, though, you should aim to consume a moderate amount of protein so as not to overdo it, which is about 0.9 grams of protein per pound of body weight.
 So if you weigh 120 pounds, you should aim to eat about 108 grams, or a little less than four ounces, of protein per day.

-How fat should you eat on a low carb diet?
+How much fat should you eat on a low-carb diet?

 Fat is often portrayed as a villain macro-nutrient, which is very unfortunate considering fat is a necessity for the body.
 Decreasing your carb intake means you’ll be making room for other types of calories.
 While protein is a great alternative, you can’t have a diet made up entirely of protein.
 It’s important to also consume adequate amounts of healthy fats, not only for your health but also for satiety.
 Like protein, fat is a slow-release energy source.
 It takes your body time to break it down so it is slowly released, providing a slow and steady stream of energy.
 This helps prevent spikes and drops in your blood sugar levels, which are the primary cause for your energy levels plummeting at certain times throughout the day.